 Recording Options from the Instruments navigation menu.
 You'll see a menu show with configuration options for Counters:

-For the purposes of this post, sampling by Time will be selected.
-Using the + you are able to add specific events that Counters can count available on the particular CPU currently connected to Instruments.
+The examples presented in this post will sample by time.
+Using the + add specific events available on the CPU of the device you connected to Instruments.
 With

 INST_BRANCH selected the performance profile may look something like this: